High-dimensional inference on jumps in nonparametric time series regression models: Monte Carlo Simulations

 \item[DGP3:] { \emph{Factor structure and heteroskedasticity}.
-The setting is the same as in DGP2 except that the error term is heteroskedastic with the conditional standard deviation described in (\ref {sim2}). } \end{enumerate}
+The setting is the same as in DGP2 except that the error term is heteroskedastic with the conditional standard deviation described in (\ref {sim2}). } \end{itemize}

-{ All DGPs, except for the first one, exhibit strong cross-sectional and weak temporal correlation in the covariate variable and the error term.
+We examine three additional cases, referred to as DGP4--6 in Section \ref{sec:simulation_appendix} of the Supplementary Materials, which account for varying degrees of cross-sectional dependence and a possible time effect.
+All DGPs except for the first one exhibit strong cross-sectional and weak temporal correlation in the threshold variable and the error term.
 We are interested in testing the existence of the jump effect, namely, $H_{0}^{\left( 1\right) }:\gamma _{j}=0$ for all $j\in \lbrack N]$.
 For each DGP, we study both the size and local power performance of our testing procedure.
 When studying the size performance, we set all $\gamma _{j}=0$.
-When examining the local power, we set a fraction of the threshold effects to be $\gamma _{j}=T^{-2/5}(\mathrm{log}N)^{1/2}B_{j}$, where $ B_{j}\sim i.i.d.\ U[2,10]$, and the remaining $\gamma _{j}$'s to be zero.
+When examining the local power, according to Corollary \ref{thm:power} and to the selection of the bandwidth, we set a fraction of the threshold effects to be $\gamma _{j}=T^{-2/5}(\mathrm{log}N)^{1/2}B_{j}$, where $ B_{j}\sim i.i.d.\ U[2,10]$, and the remaining $\gamma _{j}$'s to be zero.
 We consider two different choices for the cross-sectional dimension: $N=10,$ 100.
-When $N=10$, the above fraction is set to $20\%$, whereas in the high-dimensional setting with $N=100,$ the fraction is decreased to $10\%$. }
+When $N=10$, the above fraction is set to $20\%$, whereas in the high-dimensional setting with $N=100,$ the fraction is decreased to $10\%$.
+Additional simulation setups and results are presented in Section \ref{sec:simulation_appendix} of the Supplementary Materials.